JosephTLyons/Track-Notes-1/README.md

 ## Changelog:
 ### June XX, 2017 - v1.1.0
 * Added support to allow the first three labels to be renameable
+* The windows that house the images can no longer be maximized, in an effort to keep DAWs from crashing.
+This doesn't affect anything, since the images didn't scale when the window changed sized
+* Blank image windows now load in the center of the screen, the same as windows with images in them

 ### June 11th, 2017 - v1.0.1
 * Fixed formatting issue with timestamps that included times above 60 minutes.